Nith567/zkpass-schemas/debank-wallet-profile.md

 ## Verification Process

 1. **Login to Luma Portal**
-   Access your account by logging in to the Luma platform at [https://debank.com/](https://debank.com/).
+   Access your account by logging in to the Debank platform at [https://debank.com/](https://debank.com/).

 2. **Go to Profile Page**
    Navigate to your profile page after connecting & signing message with your wallet.